ender-js/Ender/doc/build.md

     $ ender remove backbone

+By default <code>remove</code> will operate on the local ender.js and ender.min.js files.
+However, if you would like to specify a different location or an output of a different name just use the <code>use</code> flag.

+**use** (<code>--use, -u</code>) -- tell ender which file to operate on

+    $ ender remove underscore --use ./ender/library

 <h3>Refresh (<code>., refresh</code>)</h3>

 The <code>refresh</code> method will refresh your library with the latest stable builds from your activated packages.
 Just run:

     $ ender refresh

+By default <code>refresh</code> will operate on the local ender.js and ender.min.js files.
+However, if you would like to specify a different location or an output of a different name just use the <code>use</code> flag.

+**use** (<code>--use, -u</code>) -- tell ender which file to operate on

+    $ ender refresh --use ./ender/library

 <h3>Complie</h3>